IVDC-Club-IIT-Indore/IITISoC-23-IVR1-LaneDetection-using-LimitedComputationPower/Lane_detection_using_DL/DL_based_Lane_Detection/README.md

 2.[demo.py](Lane_detection_using_DL/DL_based_Lane_Detection/demo.py)- Pipeline that returns the output video with lanes predicted using the already trained model and input video.

 3.[full_CNN_model.h5](Lane_detection_using_DL/DL_based_Lane_Detection/full_CNN_model.h5)- This is the final outputs from the above model training CNN.

+4.[model_evaluation.py](Lane_detection_using_DL/DL_based_Lane_Detection/model_evaluation.py)- To evaluate the trained model using various metrics such as F1 score, recall, precision, IOU and dice coefficient.
+Basically it loads a model from an .h5 file, loads the data, makes predictions using the loaded model, and calculates the metrics for evaluation.